 Note: This trigger can also be achieved through regular polling of CAB User Preferences Document by the CAB Server.
 The Contact Subscription status is set to “pending” for both contacts B and C in the Contact Status of the CAB User A’s AB Application Usage.

-Step 2: The Contact Subscription Function of the CAB Server of the CAB user A sends a SIP SUBSCRIBE request to the Subscription Proxy via the SIP/IP Core using the xcap-diff event package following the rules and procedures described in section 6.1.2 “Subscribing to Changes in the XDM Resources” of [OMA XDM Core].
+Step 2: The Contact Subscription Function of the CAB Server of the CAB user A sends a SIP SUBSCRIBE request to the Subscription Proxy via the SIP/IP Core using the xcap-diff event package following the rules and procedures described in section 6.1.2 “Subscribing to Changes in the XDM Resources” of [XDM Core].
 The Request URI of the SIP SUBSCRIBE request is set to the SIP address of the Subscription Proxy as obtained during provisioning.
-The body of the SIP SUBSCRIBE request contains the resource list with three entries as specified in [OMA XDM Core]:
+The body of the SIP SUBSCRIBE request contains the resource list with three entries as specified in [XDM Core]:

 AUID “org.openmobilealliance.cab-pcc”